 Visit of the Relics of St. Thérèse to Aylesford Priory, England – Saturday 10th September 2009.
-Homily given by J. Keating, O.Carm.
+Homily given by John Keating, O.Carm.

 What is it about this little saint of the nineteenth century that can still capture our imagination even today?
 Why is it that in practically every church in these islands you will find a statute to this young woman, dressed in her familiar brown and cream habit, whose life was hidden away in an obscure Carmelite Monastery in Normandy?
 And why was it that even to some members of her own community there seemed nothing extraordinary or strikingly obvious of a profound holiness?

 The answer is simple, one word – love.